-Willie Bailey is an attorney in Greenville and also a member of the Mississippi State House of Representatives, representing part of Washington County.
-He has served in the House since 1996.
+Willie Bailey is a local attorney and a member of the Mississippi State House of Representatives, representing district 49 (in Washington County), where he has served since 1996.
 Willie Bailey is a member of the Magnolia Bar Association, Mississippi Bar Association, and Tougaloo College National Alumni Association.

 Dr. Cass Pennington

-Cass Pennington is a retired educator.
-He’s a former superintendent of the Indianola School District, superintendent of the West Tallahatchie School District, Indianola Junior High School principal, teacher and coach.
-Dr. Pennington served as Executive Director of Delta Health Alliance from 2004 to 2008.
-He’s a former member of the Mississippi Board of Trustees of the Institutions of Higher Learning, the Mississippi Instructional Management Task Force, and the South Sunflower County Hospital.
-He is a former president of the Delta Council.
+Dr. Cass Pennington is a retired educator and a former superintendent of the Indianola School District, superintendent of the West Tallahatchie School District, Indianola Junior High School principal, teacher and coach.
+Dr. Pennington is a former member of the Mississippi Board of Trustees of the Institutions of Higher Learning, the Mississippi Instructional Management Task Force, and the South Sunflower County Hospital.